galangryandana/funrunv2/UPDATE_APPS_SCRIPT_FIXES.md

 }

 /**
- * Update payment proof URL in sheet
- * Find row by matching orderId in Email column (we'll use email as identifier)
+ * Update payment proof URL in sheet by orderId (using email column as identifier) */ function updatePaymentProof(orderId, driveLink) {
- * Or you can add separate ORDER_ID column
- */
-function updatePaymentProof(orderId, driveLink) {
   try {